Phase III IPF Clinical Trials

-There are several medications that are in, or entering phase 3 clinical trials to study their efficacy and safety for patients with IPF.
+There are medications that are in, or entering phase 3 clinical trials to study their efficacy and safety for patients with IPF.

 PRM-151 is an experimental medication being developed and tested by Promedior, Inc. PRM-151 is a protein called human pentraxin-2 that is grown and purified in the laboratory.
 It is given as an intravenous injection.

 Pentraxin-2 is normally found at a certain level in the blood of the human body.
-In healthy people, pentraxin-2 prevents the immune system from making too many fibrotic cells (scar tissue cells) during would healing.
+In healthy people, pentraxin-2 prevents the immune system from making too many fibrotic cells (scar tissue cells) during wound healing.
 It also works to calm down immune cells so that they do not cause a harmful amount of tissue inflammation during wound healing.
 Pentraxin-2 slows down the formation of scar tissue and promotes the formation of healthy tissue.

 Studies have shown the average blood level of pentraxin-2 is lower in people with IPF than in people who are healthy.1 Giving pentraxin-2 as a medication should raise the average blood level of pentraxin-2 in people with IPF so that it is similar to that of healthy people.